TFS Gulf

 Joe Ucuzoglu, CEO of Deloitte, described the EMEA merger as a “historic moment” for the company.

-How “partner profits” will be shared under the new EMEA structure?
+The professional services industry is built on partnerships and local autonomy.
+How will ” partner profits ” be shared under the new EMEA structure?

 FAQs: